share this post

 4.2gNet Carbs

-This Pizza Dip is calling all the cheese lovers with its irresistible two cheese layers.
+This Keto Pizza Dip is calling all the cheese lovers with its irresistible two cheese layers.
 Plus, this low-carb keto-friendly dip is also gluten-free, so everyone can dig in!

 Prep: 5 minutes